africanvisionmalawi/avm-site/src/pages/education/community-based-childcare-centres-cbccs/index.md

 headerImage: "/img/chemex.jpg"

 ---
-African Vision Malawi runs 9 Community Based Childcare Centres (CBCCs) across our area.
+African Vision Malawi runs 13 Community Based Childcare Centres (CBCCs) across our area.
+11 are supported by Feed the Children.
 In the UK they would be called pre-schools.

 They are located in Chipasula, Chiweza II, Kafutwe, Masiye, Mkhambwe, Mlumbwira, Mngwizi, M’teza and Namanyanga.
 Caregiver teaching the children an action game at Namanyanga CBCC

 ![Caregiver teaching the children an action game at Namanyanga CBCC](/img/cbccs/01-Caregiver-teaching-the-children-an-action-game-at-Namanyanga-CBCC.jpg)
-*Caregiver teaching the children an action game at Namanyanga CBCC*
+_Caregiver teaching the children an action game at Namanyanga CBCC_

 ## What is a CBCC?